Oakland Ballpark: Coliseum redevelopment

-As part of the ballpark plan, the Athletics have committed to redevelopment of the Coliseum site, which was owned jointly by the City of Oakland and Alameda County.
+As part of the ballpark plan, the Athletics committed to redevelopment of the Coliseum site, which was owned jointly by the City of Oakland and Alameda County.
 In March 2018, the A's sent a letter to the City of Oakland proposing to purchase the entire Coliseum property, including Oakland Arena and surrounding parking lots, and develop it into a new ballpark and ballpark village in exchange for paying off $135 million of debt owed on the property by the City of Oakland and Alameda County.
 On April 23, 2019, the Alameda County Board of Supervisors voted 5–0 to approve the term sheet between the County and the Oakland Athletics providing for the possible purchase by the A's of the county's 50% interest in the Oakland Alameda County Coliseum Complex for $85 million.
 On September 27, 2019, the Oakland City Council filed a lawsuit against Alameda County over the pending sale of the Coliseum site to the Athletics alleging that the sale violates the Surplus Land Act.
-After intervention by Major League Baseball commissioner Rob Manfred threatening to relocate the Athletics, the Oakland City Council officially dropped its lawsuit against Alameda County.
+After intervention by Major League Baseball commissioner Rob Manfred threatening to move the Athletics, the Oakland City Council officially dropped its lawsuit against Alameda County.
 As of 2019, then, the Coliseum was owned 50% by the City of Oakland and 50% by the Athletics.

 In July 2021, the Oakland City Council asked city staff to pursue negotiations with two Black-led developer groups to purchase their share of the Coliseum, one led by the African American Sports and Entertainment Group and the other by Dave Stewart and Lonnie Murray.
-Both plans include housing and hotels.
-The City has indicated any plan would also need the support of the Athletics, who would still own half the site.
+Both plans included housing and hotels.
+The City indicated any plan would also need the support of the Athletics, who would still owned half the site.
 In November 2021, the Council voted to move forward with the African American Sports and Entertainment Group proposal.